liupeirong/MLOpsManufacturing/samples/appendable-template/README.md

 This sample contains minimum files required to run `diabetes_regression_build_train_pipeline.py` locally to build an Azure ML pipeline.

-`diabetes_regression_build_train_pipeline.py` is a modified version of the [original version](https://github.com/microsoft/MLOpsPython/blob/master/ml_service/pipelines/diabetes_regression_build_train_pipeline.py).
+`diabetes_regression_build_train_pipeline.py` in this repo is a modified version of the [original version](https://github.com/microsoft/MLOpsPython/blob/master/ml_service/pipelines/diabetes_regression_build_train_pipeline.py) in `MLOpsPython` repo.
 It is adapted to support the "Appendable Template".

 Three new classes for pipeline steps are added to `ml_service/pipelines/steps` directory.